Overview of PSARA License in Haryana

 Step 1: Arrange Applicable Paperwork

-As per the PSARA Act, 2005, the license seekers are mandated to arrange the documents mentioned above.
-These documents shall serve as the annexure to the application for the PSARA license.
+As per the PSARA Act, 2005, the license seekers are mandated to arrange the necessary papers mentioned above.
+These necessary papers shall serve as the annexure to the application for the PSARA license.

 Step 2: Sign MOU with training institute (Government-certified)

 In the contractual regime, the Memorandum of Understanding acts as a charter necessary paper that encloses the obligations of the party concerned.
 License seekers intending to secure a PSARA license must sign MOU with the certified institute.
 After signing the MOU, the institute shall become liable to facilitate standard training for the appointed guards.